Why Dads Are Being Diagnosed With Delivery Room PTSD - Baby Chick

 Share

 Much of the current research into men’s mental health associated with childbirth and parenting focuses on Post-Natal Depression.
 However, increased attention is being paid to experiences of Post-Traumatic Stress Disorder (PTSD).
 Although the research is still emerging, some statistics indicate that up to 5% of men experience symptoms of PTSD following the birth of their child.
-This is in comparison to 7% of women who experience similar symptoms and up to 3-4% of women meet the full diagnosis of PTSD.2,3
+This is in comparison to 7% of women who experience similar symptoms, and up to 3-4% of women who meet the full diagnosis of PTSD.2,3

 Delivery Room PTSD in Dads